 5. Use a Marble Sealer

 Sealing your marble floors is the best way to preserve them.
 It’s a job easily done for any creative DIY’er.
-You can buy marble sealers at your local supply store or home improvement store.
-There’s also a range of choices on Amazon and Home Depot.
+You can buy marble sealers online or at your local supply store or home improvement store.

 Use a product such as this spray from Black Diamond.
 It’s easy to use and will protect your marble against spills and grease.